Updated: Oct 20, 2021

 “Having the senior class back for another year, and them having the opportunity to fulfill their dreams of winning a national championship,” Nestor said.
 “I’m just so happy for them and all that they were able to accomplish and get through after all of the stress from [the 2020 season].”

 Three Sea Gulls garnered All-American honors last season, each of them being seniors: Carrie Hesen, Lydia McNulty and Alexis Strobel.

-Nestor says that his fourth national championship is just as special as the other three, each of them for their own specific reasons.
+Nestor says his fourth national championship is just as special as the other three, each of them for their own specific reasons.

 “The first one is always special,” Nestor said.
 “But each team has its own qualities and characteristics that make them unique.”

-In June, it was announced that Nestor was the Intercollegiate Women’s Lacrosse Coaches Association National Coach of the year for his efforts during the 2021 season, his second time winning the prestigious award.
+In June, it was announced Nestor was the Intercollegiate Women’s Lacrosse Coaches Association National Coach of the year for his efforts during the 2021 season, his second time winning the prestigious award.